Carinascincus coventryi

-Carinascincus coventryi, also known commonly as Coventry's window-eyed skink and the southern forest cool-skink, is a species of lizard in the family Scincidae.
+Carinascincus coventryi, also known commonly as Coventry's window-eyed skink and the southern forest cool-skink, is a species of lizard in the subfamily Eugongylinae of the family Scincidae.
 The species is endemic to Australia.

 Etymology

 The specific name, coventryi, is in honor of Australian herpetologist Albert John Coventry.

 Geographic range

-C. coventryi is found in the Australian states of Victoria and southern New South Wales.
+Carinascincus coventryi is found in the Australian states of Victoria and southern New South Wales.

 Habitat

-The preferred natural habitat of C. coventryi is forest, at altitudes of 600–1,500 m.
+The preferred natural habitat of Carinascincus coventryi is forest, at altitudes of 600–1,500 m.

 Description

-C. coventryi may attain a snout-to-vent length (SVL) of 5 cm, with a long tail which is about one and a third times SVL.
+Carinascincus coventryi may attain a snout-to-vent length (SVL) of 5 cm, with a long tail which is about one and a third times SVL.